yxvnyk/gamestore-app/AdditionalInfo/project-configuration.md

 A template for setting up a CI pipeline for the **Gamestore** project.

 ## Requirements
 - Update Visual Studio to the latest version (2022+).
-- All tests should be consolidated into a single test project.
-- The test project must reference the `coverlet.msbuild` package.
 - The solution must be located in the **Gamestore** folder.

 ## Installation